-Background: The FBC requires submission of elevations for plan review (107.3.5) and twice during inspections (110.3 "upon placement of lowest floor" and "as part of final inspection."
+Background: The FBC requires submission of elevations for plan review (Sec.
+107.3.5) and twice during inspections (110.3 "upon placement of lowest floor" and "as part of final inspection."
 Requirements for elevation are also specified in 1612.5 and R322.1.10 (as-built).
 The NFIP does not require using the FEMA Elevation Certificate and the FEMA Dry Floodproofing Certificate.
 CRS communities must use FEMA forms.

-When added as a new higher standard, insert in FBC whereas clause: requires the use of specific forms issued by the Federal Emergency Management Agency,
+When added as a new higher/more specific requirement, insert in FBC whereas clause: require the use of specific forms issued by the Federal Emergency Management Agency,